Taliban minister defends ban on women's university studies

 A former provincial governor, police chief and military commander, Nadim was appointed minister in October by the supreme Taliban leader and previously pledged to stamp out secular schooling.
 Nadim opposes female education, saying it is against Islamic and Afghan values.

+He added that work was underway to fix these issues and universities would reopen for women once they were resolved.
+The Taliban made similar promises about high school access for girls, saying classes would resume for them once “technical issues” around uniforms and transport were sorted out, but girls remain shut out of classrooms.

+The Taliban tried to fix what he claimed were problems they inherited from the previous administration since their takeover last year.
+He alleged that people were not following rules and that this justified the university ban.

-In Afghanistan, there has been some domestic opposition to the university ban, including statements of condemnation by several Afghan cricketers.
-Cricket is a hugely popular sport in Afghanistan, and players have hundreds of thousands of followers on social media.
+In Afghanistan, there has been some domestic opposition to the university ban, including from several cricketers.
+Cricket is a hugely popular sport in the country, and players have hundreds of thousands of followers on social media.

+Another show of support for female university students came at Nangarhar Medical University.
+Local media reported that male students walked out in solidarity and refused to sit for exams until women’s university access was reinstated.

 Despite initially promising a more moderate rule respecting rights for women and minorities, the Taliban have widely implemented their interpretation of Islamic law, or Sharia, since they seized power in August 2021.